 For students who want to pursue a research interest, the thesis (CJ694 and CJ695 Thesis in Criminal Justice, each 3 hours) may be selected.
 The student will also be required to enroll in GR699 Master's Oral Examination in the semester the student anticipates completing the thesis.

-More information on the Master of Science in Criminal Justice is available from the School of Graduate Studies.
+More information on the Graduate Program is available from the School of Graduate Studies.

 Dr. John Wade

 Phone: (573) 651-2685

 Dr. Andrew Fulkerson